maximsmol/opdot-tf2.cfg/README.md

 # usage
 download the config files and place them under `steamapps/common/Team Fortress 2/tf/custom/opdot/cfg`

-further instructions will be posted as development goes on
+further instructions will be posted with v1.0.0